DavidSouther/JEFRi/docs/ert/ert.md

 valuable application features, with the knowledge that whatever changes the persist in the entity model, other applications in the organization will see a unified view of their data.

+### Parallels to...

+#### ORM

+Entities with relationships and properties are very similar to current active record patterns.
+Instances of entities generally map to a row in a database table, with columns holding property values.
+The increased power comes in the single, well-defined entity context.
+With that context describing the data, the relational database becomes just another projection of the entity data.

+#### Document Storage

+In flight, entity data is usually represented as a JSON string.
+While it is then expanded to an in-memory instance when received by a runtime, viewing entities as documents in a document storage system is a very apt view.
+The power again comes from having a single defined entity context.
+With that context, Entities become type-definitions on top of document storage.
+Frameworks can make very smart decisions about the data they store.

 ## Templates